|

 A brave new proposal of Bekenstein is now

-the subject of exploration by more and more investigators (23): that there is
+the subject of exploration by more and more investigators (23): that

-no device whatsoever that will store a given number of bits of information
+no device whatsoever that will store a given number of bits of

-which does not have a product of mass and linear dimensions expressed in
+which does not have a product of mass and linear dimensions expressed

 appropriate units-which is at least as great as that number of bits.